Norada Real Estate Investments

 Basically, they are a big deal for all.

-June 2025: Where Interest Rates Stand Right Now
+August 2025: Where Interest Rates Stand Right Now

-As I write this in June 2025, the Federal Reserve (the Fed, for short) has kept the federal funds rate steady at a range of 4.25% to 4.50%.
+As I write this in August 2025, the Federal Reserve (the Fed, for short) has kept the federal funds rate steady at a range of 4.25% to 4.50% in its July meeting.
+The Fed kept the rate unchanged for the fifth time in 2025.
 This federal funds rate is the benchmark interest rate for the US economy.
 It's what banks charge each other for overnight lending.
 It affects things like mortgages, credit cards, and savings accounts.
 The Fed put a hold on hiking interest rates after raising it many times in the recent past to try to curb inflation.

 The Fed’s trying to balance controlling inflation, while making sure the economy keeps growing.
 It's a tough balancing act!
 The Fed's aiming for 2% inflation over the long term, and it's watching the data like a hawk before making any more moves.